openintegrationhub/jdbc-component/README.md

 #### Input fields description
 ![image](https://user-images.githubusercontent.com/40201204/43644579-f593d1c8-9737-11e8-9b97-ee9e575a19f7.png)
 As an input metadata you will get a Primary Key field to provide the data inside as a clause value.

+## Current limitations
+1. Composite primary key is not supported.
+2. Only following versions of DataBase are supported:
+- MySQL - compatible with MySQL Server 5.5, 5.6, 5.7 and 8.0.
+- PostgreSQL - compatible with PostgreSQL 8.2 and higher
+- Oracle - compatible with Oracle Database 8.1.7 - 12.1.0.2
+- MSSQL - compatible with Microsoft SQL Server 2008 R2 and higher

 ## Known issues
 No known issues are there yet.